 Heritage breeds are thrifty, easy keepers– are disease resistant, birth easily, and have superior mothering abilities.
 Chefs and cheese makers all over the world are excited about the superior taste of heritage meat & dairy products.

 Heritage breeds are ideally suited to organic and sustainable agriculture systems such as rotational grazing and natural, outdoor livestock housing.
 They complement smallholdings and can be equally successful commercially in the developing niche markets for conscientious consumers.

-Photos on the Heritage Livestock Canada website are NOT to be copied/used without permission from the National office....even by RBC members.
-Thank you for respecting the work of fellow RBC members.
+Photos on the Heritage Livestock Canada website are NOT to be copied/used without permission from the National office....even by HLC members.
+Thank you for respecting the work of fellow HLC members.